jsjoeio/100-days-twilio-twitter/logs.md

 Yessss!
 The CD process for my Chrome extension has now been fixed 😈🤘

 Big shout-out to @_gokatz (who wrote the tutorial I followed) for figuring out the error! 🙏🏼🙌🏼

+### Day 45: 9/2/2018,
+Today's been quite the day.
+I finished Week 6 of CS50 and started working on the Survey Form project for freeCodeCamp.
+Trying TDD by writing my tests first - learning a lot 😁